Aarhus University Seal

 From a book of 312 pages you are permitted to copy or scan the maximum of 50 pages.

-If you would like to copy or scan an article or a chapter from a book, exceeding the limit of 20% (max.
-50 pages), then you must obtain permission directly from the rights holder and/or the publisher.
-You could contact Copydan Writing first, as they can often help you obtain this consent.
+If you would like to copy or scan an article or a chapter from a book that exceeds the limit of 20% (max.
+50 pages) you must obtain permission directly from the rights holder and/or the publisher.
+You could contact Copydan Writing first as they can often help you obtain this consent.

 Older works

-If all authors (and translators) of the work have been dead for more than 70 years, then the copyright protection have expired and you are permitted to use the text without page limitations.
+If all authors (and translators) of the work have been dead for more than 70 years the copyright protection has expired and you are permitted to use the text without page limitations.

 Remember to quote the source